telerik/reporting-docs/knowledge-base/how-to-edit-connection-strings-saved-by-the-standalone-report-designer.md

 ---

 ## Description
- How to edit connection strings saved by the standalone Report Designer

- Predefined connection strings are saved in the standalone Report Designer configuration file (*Telerik.ReportDesigner.exe.config*) and can be edited directly from there.
-Any other connection strings used in the designer are stored locally on the user's computer in XML file.
+This article lists the required steps to edit connection strings saved by the Standalone Report Designer.
+Basically, the predefined connection strings are saved in the Standalone Report Designer configuration file (*Telerik.ReportDesigner.exe.config*) and can be edited directly from there.
+Any other connection strings used in the designer are stored locally on the user's computer in an XML file.

 ## Solution
 The configuration file storing the user's application settings can be found at: